 Volvo XC60 review

-The Volvo doesn't match its rivals on driving fun either, but for those seeking a comfortable ride it won't disappoint.
-Plus, there's plenty of space for passengers, so long trips aren't a problem.
-The car is available in SE, SE Lux, R-Design and R-Design Lux variants.
+The Volvo XC60 may not be the most engaging car to drive, but for those seeking a comfortable ride it won't disappoint.
+There's also plenty of space for passengers, meaning long trips aren't a problem.
+The car is available in entry-level SE trim, plus the mid-range SE Lux and flagship R-Design and R-Design Lux.
+An optional Nav pack is also available across all trim levels.
 The interior feels sturdy and comes well-equipped too.

 Our choice: XC60 D4 Manual R-Design

 Volvo's facelift brought the XC60 up-to-date with the rest of the modern Volvo range as it was updated at the same time as other models in the Swedish manufacturer's line-up.
 The main aesthetic improvements Volvo made to the XC60 were at front end with the bonnet, grille and front-end getting redesigns.

 The new Volvo badge on the grille might be huge, but the XC60 has a somewhat understated look to it.
 It's certainly better looking than the larger XC90 and the smaller dimensions mean it feels well proportioned.

 The Volvo XC60's interior is also a nice place to be, with simple controls and an elegant floating centre console design.
 All the switches feel sturdy and built to last, and the seats are incredibly comfortable.